skoolkid/skoolkit/sphinx/source/commands.rst

   usage: snapinfo.py [options] file

-  Analyse an SNA, SZX or Z80 snapshot.
+  Analyse a binary (raw memory) file or a SNA, SZX or Z80 snapshot.

   Options:
     -b, --basic           List the BASIC program.